linz/linz_basemaps/README.md

 ##Licensing

-This project is released under the terms of the new BSD license and is found here:
+This project is released under the terms of the new *Creative Commons Attribution 3.0 New Zealand* license and is found here:

 - http://creativecommons.org/licenses/by/3.0/nz/

 Copyright 2013 Crown copyright (c) Land Information New Zealand and the New Zealand Government.